Techtonica/curriculum/roadmap.md

 - Choose fonts, layouts, and colors that support their site's goals

 ## Sass
 **Apprentices will be able to** use Sass to preprocess the CSS on a web page.
+- Use Sass to preprocess the CSS on a web page.
+- Add dynamic programming functionality to CSS.
+- Implement the DRY (don't repeat yourself) rule.
+- Build modular and scalable CSS.

 ## JavaScript